A. M. Nandakumar

-A. M. Nandakumar is an Indian film director and screenwriter who has worked on Tamil films.
-He made his debut with the 2003 action drama film, Thennavan starring Vijaykanth and Kiran Rathod.
+A. M. Nandakumar is an Indian film director and screenwriter who has worked on Tamil language films.
+His first was the 2003 action drama film, Thennavan, starring Vijaykanth and Kiran Rathod.

 Career

-After working as an assistant director for several years to P. Vasu and Manivannan, Nandakumar successfully pitched the story of Kodiesvaran to producer K. T. Kunjumon.
-After initially considering either Vijay or Ajith Kumar for the lead role, the team went ahead with the producer's son, Eby Kunjumon.
-The film started production in 1997 with Eby appearing alongside Simran, with Hindi actress Karisma Kapoor making a guest appearance in an item number.
+After working as an assistant director for several years to P. Vasu, Manivannan and Rajasekar, Nandakumar successfully pitched the story of Kodiesvaran to the producer K. T. Kunjumon.
+After initially considering either Vijay or Ajith Kumar for the lead role, the team chose the producer's son, Eby Kunjumon.
+Production started in 1997 with Eby appearing with Simran and the Hindi actress Karisma Kapoor making a guest appearance in an item number.
 The film's music album and trailer were released in early 1999, but Kunjumon's financial troubles meant that the film failed to have a theatrical release.
 If released, the film would have been among the highest budgeted films of the time.
-As the film became stuck, Nandakumar worked on a Japanese film titled Dancing with Ninja shot in Chennai.
+As the film became stuck, Nandakumar worked on a Japanese film titled Nattu Odoru!
+Ninja Densetsu, starring Neha Dhupia, that was shot in Chennai.

-Nandakumar moved on and worked on another script titled Aasan.
-He approached Vijayakanth to work on the film, but during the narration, it became clear that the script had been already pitched to the actor as Ramana by AR Murugadoss.
+Nandakumar worked on another script titled Aasan.
+He approached Vijayakanth to work on the film, but it became clear that the script had been already pitched to the actor as Ramana by AR Murugadoss.
 Following the confusion, Vijayakanth apologetically called Nandakumar to make another film with him titled Thennavan (2003).
-The film opened to mixed reviews, with a critic from The Hindu noting "Thennavan would have been a tailor made story for Vijayakanth but for the flawed script, clichéd dialogue and unappealing caricatures.
+The film opened to mixed reviews, with a critic from The Hindu noting, "Thennavan would have been a tailor made story for Vijayakanth but for the flawed script, clichéd dialogue and unappealing caricatures.
 Somewhere down the line everyone from the director (M. Nandakumaran) and the hero seem to have lost interest."